One of the worst predicaments you can find yourself in as a business owner is to be on the wrong side of the law.

 - Facebook Platform Policies

-Hopefully, this article has helped you understand the importance of having a compliant website.
-Use the information provided above to quickly add all necessary legal pages to your WordPress website or blog using inexpensive methods and resources.
+We hope this article has helped you understand why it’s important to have a legally compliant website.
+Use the information above to quickly and easily add essential legal pages to your website.